nbperry/mfly-interactive/README.md

 $ npm install mfly-interactive --save-dev
 ```

-Example of how to set up a BrowserSync server.
-The same can be done with a connect server as well.
-Here, the middleware provided by `mfly-interactive` can be supplied to the node server.
+Here is an example of how to set up a [BrowserSync](http://www.browsersync.io/) server.
+The same can be done with any connect server as well.
+Here, the middleware provided by `mfly-interactive` can be supplied to your server.
 ```javascript
 var browserSync = require("browser-sync")
 var viewerMiddleware = require('mfly-interactive')({